Motiva/vtkESQui/Documentation/Guide/guide_en.rst

    CMake configuration options

+3. Enable/Disable Wrapping

+*vtkESQui* wrapping of the code will require to build the project as shared libraries.
+To do so set the varaible BUILD_SHARED_LIBS to ON in the configuring_ process.

+ * TCL access to the code is enabled in the project configuring_ process, by setting the VTKESQUI_USE_TCL variable to ON.
+ * If you want to enable Python wrapping, please configure the project enabling the VTKESQUI_USE_PYTHON variable.

+4. Enable/Disable Testing and Examples:

+ BUILD_EXAMPLES

-3. Finally, after configuring the *CMake* options:
+5. Finally, after configuring the *CMake* options

-   In Unix-like systems:
-    Press 'c' to configurate project and then 'g' to generate the makefiles In Windows:
+ * In Unix-like systems: Press 'c' to configurate project and then 'g' to generate the makefiles
-    Press Configure button and then Generate button.
+ * In Windows: Press Configure button and then Generate button.

 Building
 --------